idanavr/json-component-react/README.md

 In case you have your own components you want to use, you have to add the prop `components` to Json-Component.

 Your components will inherit the following props:
-- config - all of the configuration you set in your json for this component, so you can make your component as dynamic as possible.
+- config - the configuration you have set for this component, so you can make your component as dynamic as possible.
 - onChange(e) - this will enable the onChange method mentioned above in field's props, with function to update the Json-Component state.
 - onClick() - this will enable the onClick method mentioned above in field's props, with function to update the Json-Component state.